awezmehtab/dotfiles/README.md

 * `cd` into it.
 * Run `stow -D -t $HOME .` - this deletes all dangling symlinks created earlier
 * Run `stow -t $HOME .` which installs this new config.
+* If there are pre-existing files which this is trying to replace, and you're willing to, do `stow --adopt -t $HOME .`
 > **NOTE:** This removes all configs initially and the installs.
 So you might
 > need to reload few things (or even restart your system).